 Somethings never change.

 What was obvious to Sergey Brin and Larry Page when they started tinkering about in their Garage, was as true then as it is today.
 The need to communicate; information, experience and knowledge.
-The very stuff that drives the internet.

 Targeted quality traffic.
 The ultimate key needed to open doors to the opportunities that are waiting on the net.